danillovinicius/enterprise-search-using-solr/README.md

-# enterprise-search-using-solr
-Enterprise Search Using Apache Solr
+# Enterprise Search Using Apache Solr